Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Defines the buffer size for reading the request body.
-If the client request body is larger than this value, the body will be buffered to disk.
-Note that when the body is buffered to disk Kong plugins that access or manipulate the request body may not work, so it is advisable to set this value as high as possible (e.g., set it as high as `client_max_body_size` to force request bodies to be kept in memory).
-Do note that high-concurrency environments will require significant memory allocations to process many concurrent large request bodies.
+If the client request body is larger than this value, the body is buffered to disk.
+Note that when the body is buffered to disk, Kong plugins that access or manipulate the request body may not work, so it is advisable to set this value as high as possible (e.g., set it as high as `client_max_body_size` to force request bodies to be kept in memory).
+Do note that high-concurrency environments require significant memory allocations to process many concurrent large request bodies.